Italian, Flemish or English Three-quarter Suit 1550-60 (original helmet c. 1600)

 The breast and backplates fit well together and have similar roped edges.
 Both are rough from the hammer. they appear to have been originally part of the same armour.
 The Breastplate has heavily roped borders at the neck and arms. the armholes are formed by a pair of sliding gussets.
 The breast has the 2 mounting holes used for attachment of a lance rest, so it was originally designed for use by heavy cavalry.
 Breastplate of mild peascod form with a single lame at the waist.
 Upper portion of the breast decorated with 2 raised volutes.
-The gorget is of simple 2 piece form with rolled edges at the neck and around the lower border, possibly 17th century.
+The gorget is of simple 2 piece form with rolled edges at the neck and around the lower border, possibly 17th century, the style of gorget is typical of pikeman's armours of the 17th c.
 The helmet is a simple one piece morion with high comb and narrow brim.
 Comb and edge of the brim roped.
 Backplate of simple form.
 Roped borders to neck and arms en suite with the breast.
 Most of one arm rope lacking due to corrosion.
 The arms are composed of pauldrons of 9 plates each designed for use either without arms, with floating elbow cops (as currently displayed) or with elbow gauntlets.
-The elbows are "floaters" - not articulated to the vambrace, instead being attached to the arms by means of leather straps.
+The elbows are 'floaters' - not articulated to the vambrace, instead being attached to the arms by means of leather straps.
 They are of bracelet form with pronounced roped medial ridges.
 The left has a recessed border on the wing.
 The vambraces are designed for use with floating elbows and are formed of 2 pieces, attached by 2 hinges and secured closed by means of a pin.
 The left has a recessed border at the wrist, the right is plain. both have roped borders at the wrist and inside of the elbow.
 The tassets are formed of 9 (right) and 11 (left) plates.
 They are similar in design and construction, but obviously not a pair.
 The are secured to the fauld by 3 buckles (the left retaining all three original buckles, the right having 2 original and one replacement).
 Two buckles on the breastplate, the buckle on the waist belt, all rosette washers and all external leathers replaced.
 The replacement buckles are well-made modern copies of the original tasset buckles.
 The rosette washers are stamped with raised daps in each petal.
 They are two different sizes for larger and smaller straps.